nutellayan/cwWorld/use-cases/use-case-7.md

-# USE CASE: 7 Generate City Population Report for a Specified Country
+# USE CASE: 7 Generate City Population Report in the world organised by largest to smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As an employee, I require a report listing all cities within a particular country, arranged by population size from largest to smallest.
-The report should display the top 2 populated cities in the country.
-This will enable me to analyze population distributions within countries.*
+*As an employee, I want to generate a report of all cities in the world organized by largest population to smallest.*

 ### Scope